TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 ### Desired Future Additions
 - Explore ids, will guids result in more testability or will it cause less matching and so more rendering? what is best id practice.
 	- These handles will be vital for testing
+	- also keys for lists
+	- functions passed on how to grab the key would be good
+		- so value types can have one rule
+		- blazor objects could have a get key interface - currently have a clientid
+		- objects from elsewhere can pass own func for providing a key which may just be their type + an id
+		- just some helper code may consider may not
+			- `return $"{typeof(TItem).FullName}-{item.GetHashCode()}";
+			KeyProvider="(item) => item" `
 - Add ErrorBoundary example in somewhere
 - Extract the add person to a generic component - We would also need the JS supported inline validator so do as an addition
 - StateService